On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

-The canonical biquadratic curve \re{2_2F} with $F$ from (i) or (ii) we will call the Euler-Baxter curve (as \re{E_Bax}).
+The canonical biquadratic curve \re{2_2F} with $F$ from (i) or (ii) will be called by us as the Euler-Baxter curve (similarly to \re{E_Bax}).

-\begin{pr} The generic complex biquadratic curve \re{2_2F} can be transformed to canonical form (i) by means of a linear-fractional complex changes of variables \re{MT}.
-If the initial curve is real then it can be transformed to real form (i) or (ii) (although corresponding transformation can be with complex coefficients).
-By means of only some real linear-fractional transformation \re{MT} any generic real symmetric biquadratic curve \re{2_2F} can be reduced to one of two form: (i), (ii). \end{pr}
+\begin{pr} The generic complex biquadratic curve \re{2_2F} can be transformed to the canonical form (i) by means of the linear-fractional complex changes of variables \re{MT}.
+If the initial curve is real, then it can be transformed to the real form (i) or (ii) (although the corresponding transformation may include complex coefficients).
+By applying only the real linear-fractional transformation \re{MT}, any generic real symmetric biquadratic curve \re{2_2F} can be reduced to one of the two forms: (i), (ii). \end{pr}